phpbb/documentation/development/extensions/tutorial_notifications.rst

 notification_option
 -------------------
-This variable defines 2 language strings for the notification to show up in the :abbr:`UCP (User Control Panel)`.
+This variable array defines two language strings from our notification that will appear in the :abbr:`UCP (User Control Panel)`.
 |br| The ``group`` is for the category under which the the notification type will show up.
 |br| The ``lang`` is for the actual notification type.

 It is also possible to define an ``id`` in these options.
 Usually this isn't needed for most extensions.
-This ``id`` variable is used to concatenate multiple notification types into one.
+The ``id`` variable is used to concatenate multiple notification types into one.
 So if you have multiple notification types that should show up as a single type in the user's preferences, you can set the same ``id`` on all those types.

-If you do not wish to display this notification in the user's preferences, you can omit this variable.
-In that case also make sure to set the is_available_ to ``false``.
+If you do not wish to display this notification in the user's preferences, you can omit this variable and also make sure to set the is_available_ function to return ``false``.

 .. code-block:: php